dnidever/fraunhofer/README.rst

 Fraunhofer
 ==================

-A generirc stellar abundance determination software using Synspec.
+A generic stellar abundance determination software using Synspec.

 Authors
 -------